Tonya Caylor, MD coaching Dr. Virginia Parrett role-playing resident

 I encourage you to hold off on frank advice unless asked—and even then, maybe delay it: “I’ll be happy to tell you my opinion, but first, let’s explore what seems best to you.”
 You will often be wowed by the answers they come up with.
 Even after their initial default “I don’t know.”
 Pause and give them space to think.
 Often, their answers are so much better than our advice.
 This approach is empowering and allows them to build confidence in experimenting with ideas that may be a better fit for them.

 Negotiation.
-At the same time, there may be many factors (more on that next week) that contribute to the resident ignoring important areas of growth that will not only impact patients but also potentially their own promotion and graduation.
+At the same time, there may be many factors (more on that next week) that contribute to a resident appearing to overlook or ignore important areas of growth, some of which could impact not only patient care but also potentially their own promotion and graduation.

 Remediation.
 A word about remediation plans, performance improvement plans, whatever term you prefer/use.
 If you look at the ACGME remediation toolkit (which I feel is excellent), you will see that many of the approaches are coach-skill based approaches with many good coaching frameworks.